danielalvarezm/typescript-boilerplate/README.md

 * Enable linting on save with ESLint.
 If you don't want this option, delete the [.vscode/settings.json](/.vscode/settings.json) file
 * Debugger configuration.
 If you don't want this option, delete the [.vscode/launch.json](/.vscode/launch.json) file

+If you don't want to use Visual Studio Code, delete the [.vscode](/.vscode) folder.
+By doing so, you will not have the 2 functionalities explained above.

 The [package-lock.json](/package-lock.json) file has been maintained to avoid possible updates that could break some functionality.

 <a name="spanish"></a>
 # Plantilla de Typescript 🖥️